-Telecommuting is Good for You and Good for Business
+Why Telecommuting is Good For Business

 Marissa Mayer was five months pregnant when she began serving as the CEO of Yahoo!, and her employees expected their new boss would adopt a family-oriented approach to running the company.
 However, the charismatic corporate leader has been in the hot seat since announcing a ban on telecommuting for freelance writers, editors, and other members of the digital workforce.
 Despite the somewhat negative reputation of employees who work from home, several studies have actually found that telecommuters are more productive and less stressed than their in-office counterparts.